awakcon1234/terra-origen/README.md

 An overworld configuration pack for terra 6.4 and higher.
 It is based on the default terra overworld config pack v2.0, which you can find
 [here](https://github.com/PolyhedralDev/TerraOverworldConfig/tree/2.0).
 A lot of content is used from the default pack, especially regarding the terrain features such as trees, flora and palettes.

-<Name here> focuses on adding a new and more creative / diverse terrain generation, without using any new blocks or items.
+PLACEHOLDER focuses on adding a new and more creative / diverse terrain generation, without using any new blocks or items.
 This means that it is compatible with vanilla installations.

 You can find Terra - the main project this config pack is designed for [here](https://github.com/PolyhedralDev/Terra).